efacilitation/eventric/README.md

 ## Quick Start

-After having discussed the upcoming **TodoApp Project** with the Business-Experts and fellow Developers it got clear that we needed a `BoundedContext` named `collaboration` as part of our application.
+Having discussed the upcoming **TodoApp Project** with the Business-Experts and fellow Developers it got clear that we needed a `BoundedContext` named `collaboration` as part of our application.
 It will provide the API to work with our `Todo` Aggregate at the DomainModel-Core.

 ### [Setup BoundedContext](https://github.com/efacilitation/eventric/wiki/eventric#eventricboundedcontext)